Cohomology of rigid curves with semi-stable coverings: Introduction

 \subsection{Notation}

 Throughout this paper, we use the following notation.
 For a field $L$ with a non-trivial non-archimedean valuation, the ring of integers of $L$ is denoted by $\mathcal{O}_L$.
-For a field $F$, the algebraic closure of $F$ is denoted by $\overline{F}$.
+For a field $F$, the algebraic closure of $F$ is denoted by $\overline{F}$, and the absolute Galois group of $F$ is denoted by $G_F$.
 For a vector space $V$ over a field $F$, the dual vector space of $V$ over $F$ is denoted by $V^*$.
 For a commutative ring $A$, a commutative $A$-algebra $B$ and a scheme $X$ over $A$, the base change of $X$ to $B$ is denoted by $X_B$.
 For an extension $L_2$ over $L_1$ of fields with nontrivial non-archimedean complete valuations and a rigid space $X$ over $L_1$, the base change of $X$ to $L_2$ is denoted by $X_{L_2}$.